Psychology at Sir Thomas Rich's

 Psychology is a fascinating subject which offers students an insight into how and why people behave the way they do.

 Psychological Themes Through Core Studies: this area covers 10 pairs of studies (classic and contemporary) to cover a range of areas, including social, cognitive and biological psychology.
 Students will also learn about specific perspectives, such as behaviourism and the psychodynamic perspective.
+An appreciation of a range of issues and debates are incorporated throughout this component.

 Applied Psychology: this area covers a compulsory section on issues in mental health and two further applied areas, which are criminal and environmental psychology.